dunhampa/petedunhamcom/content/projects/SALCI/index.md

 weight: 1
 ---

-SALCI is a novel musical instrument I created using open source technology
+SALCI is a novel musical instrument I created using open source technology.

 # Background